-Experimentally, sheep and cattle have been infected with Bungowannah virus.
+As cited in Kirkland et al., sheep and cattle have been experimentally infected with Bungowannah virus.
 Non-pregnant animals showed no signs of disease.
-Maternal and fetal infection occurred following inoculation of pregnant cattle in early gestation; all infected fetuses mounted an antibody response.23
+Maternal and fetal infection occurred following inoculation of pregnant cattle in early gestation; all infected fetuses mounted an antibody response.16